overcuriousity/analyze_export/README.md

 - Optionally, enter a custom regex pattern.
 - Click on 'Start Analysis' to begin the analysis.
 - After the analysis, results will be displayed, and you can choose to save them as a CSV file.
+- On the top, choose if you want to include snippets of the source file, configure the amount of sentences, lines, words or characters to get as context.

 ## Known Issues

 - xlsx files are not processed correctly.
 As a workaround, CSV should be ingested.
+- context cannot be provided if the entity occurs in multiple filesThis requires still manual operation.

 ## Contributing